 Anyone can always take additional courses to improve their skills.
 Defensive driving courses are meant not just for beginners but also for experienced drivers as well.
 You may have been a driver for years, but that doesn’t mean you are at the top of your game right now, especially on matters to do with traffic rules.
 Taking a refresher course will open your eyes to some skills that have long faded from your memory.

-There is nothing like too old or too smart to study, or that once taught always smart.
+There is nothing like being too old or too smart to study, or that once taught always smart.
 One good thing about defensive driving courses is that you can take them online while seated on your couch.

 2. Move at the Same Speed As Other Vehicles

-It is one of the important lessons at the driver education courses, but one that almost every learner forgets as soon as they get the license.
+It is one of the important lessons in driver education courses, but one that almost every learner forgets as soon as they get the license.
 Well, some people always want to be ahead of others to boost their ego.
 You should know that the road is not the right place to show your love for attention because things may not end well if everyone starts to imitate your habit.

 It is dangerous to over-speed no matter the reason; everyone knows that, or should.
 It is also dangerous to drive slower than necessary.
-When you choose your right speed, take into account the traffic density.
+When you choose the right speed, take into account the traffic density.
 The road should be your patience-testing ground.

 In the past, instructors advised their students to keep their hands high on the wheel, that is, on the 10 and 2 o’clock positions, or 9 and 3 positions.
 But this has been found to cause tensions in your hands after a long drive.